QuickLogic-Corp/qorc-sdk/docs/source/ql-symbiflow/ql-symbiflow.rst

-QuickLogic Symbiflow FPGA Toolchain
+QuickLogic FPGA Toolchain
 ===================================

-.. note:: Placeholder, point to the FPGA Toolchain docs dir, and clone that as a submodule of qorc-sdk while building documentation at the minimum.
+The QuickLogic FPGA Toolchain (as part of Symbiflow) and its complete documentation can be found :doc:`here <ql-symbiflow:index>`.

 .. toctree::
    :maxdepth: 2